Nikhil-Kumar-Patel/Tiny_Oriented_Object_Detection/README.md

 ## Overview

 This repository contains the code and results for reproducing the paper **"Dynamic coarse-to-fine learning for oriented tiny object detection"** and implementing a novel approach for improving the model's performance.
-The paper was focused on [briefly describe the original paper's objective].
+The paper was focused on detecting tiny oriented objects.
 The novelty introduced here involves the integration of **Pruning, Quantization, and Huffman Encoding** to reduce the model size while analyzing its effect on accuracy.

 ## Table of Contents